opulo-inc/ohai/docs/lumen/staging-plate/index.md

 <img src="img/image10.png" width="60%"/>

 !!! note
-    The QC inspection form will ask you if the bottom-camera was correctly focusesed, which can be checked with the orange version of the bottom-camera focus jig.
+    The QC inspection form will ask you if the bottom-camera was correctly focused, which can be checked with the orange version of the bottom-camera focus jig.
 Use this jig in the same way the blue one is operated, while leaving the camera installed on the staging-plate.

  	 <img src="img/image55.jpg" width="60%"/>